phoenixframework/phoenix_live_view/guides/client/js-interop.md

     normal live navigation against it.
 On a fully static page with no LiveView, they gracefully fall back to a full-page browser navigation to the target URL.

-### What does not work in a dead view
+### What does not work in a regular view

   * Anything that needs a connected LiveView: `JS.push/1`, form bindings (`phx-change`, `phx-submit`), and other event bindings that push to the server have no LiveView process to reach, so they have no effect.
-  * The `phx-connected` and `phx-disconnected` bindings — they only take effect inside a LiveView container and have no effect on a dead view.
+  * The `phx-connected` and `phx-disconnected` bindings — they only take effect inside a LiveView container and have no effect on a regular view.